 - Tuck Museum

 - Hampton Beach State Park

 Things To Do In Hampton

 Hampton offers a wide variety of recreational opportunities.
 The Tuck Museum provides insight into the history of the area.
 Hampton Beach State Park is a popular summer tourist destination.
-One can even visit the Odiorne State Park and the Parker River National Wildlife Refuge from Hampton.
+The Odiorne State Park and the Parker River National Wildlife Refuge are also popular.

 Pease International Airport is nearby.